 • Employers look for people who communicate well both verbally and in writing.

-• The ability to communicate both verbally and in writing with a wide variety of people, maintain good eye contact, write clearly and succinctly, demonstrate a varied vocabulary and tailor your language to your audience are all essential skills that employers seek out.
+• The ability to communicate verbally and in writing with a wide variety of people, maintain good eye contact, write clearly and succinctly, demonstrate a varied vocabulary, and tailor your language to your audience are essential skills that employers seek out.
 Good verbal and written communication means you can get your messages across with less chance of misunderstanding.

 • Similarly, active listening skills involve not only hearing but gaining and understanding information.
-Listening is a basic requirement leading to fewer mistakes and a greater understanding of the needs of employer and client.
-Remember you have two ears and one mouth.
+Listening is an essential requirement leading to fewer mistakes and a greater understanding of employer and client needs.
+Remember, you have two ears and one mouth.

 14 Proven Ways to Improve Your Communication Skills

 3. Critical thinking skills